Danceability, A New Definition of Bridge Index: The danceability index

 \end{defn}

-The diagrams in Figure \ref{fig:comparison} illustrate the same oriented knot diagram following first the under-first rule and then the over-first rule.
+The diagrams in \autoref{fig:comparison} illustrate the same oriented knot diagram following first the under-first rule and then the over-first rule.
 We can see that the under-first danceability number is 1, while the over-first danceability number is 2.
 In this example, whether there is a positive or negative twist makes all the difference; because of the orientation, the dancer might be forced to enter the crossing as an under-strand versus the over-strand.

-The fact that simply adding a twist in the ``wrong" direction can change the danceabilty of any given diagram demonstrates how the danceabilty of an oriented diagram using the under-first rule usually does not equal the danceability of that same oriented diagram using the over-first rule.
-Each of the dance-over and dance-under numbers induce a knot invariant by taking the minimum over all possible diagrams for a knot.
+The fact that simply adding a twist in the ``wrong" direction can change the danceability of any given diagram demonstrates how the danceability of an oriented diagram using the under-first rule generally does not equal the danceability of that same oriented diagram using the over-first rule.
+Each of the under-first and over-first danceability numbers induce a link invariant by taking the minimum over all possible diagrams for a link.

-\begin{defn} For an un-oriented knot $K$, the \textbf{dance-under index}, denoted $da^u(K)$, is the minimum dance-under number over all diagrams representing $K$, with any choice of orientation.
-Analogously, the \textbf{dance-over index}, denoted $da^o(K)$, is the minimum dance-over number over all diagrams representing $K$, with any choice of orientation. \end{defn}
+\begin{defn} For an unoriented link $K$, the \textbf{dance-under index}, denoted $da^u(K)$, is the minimum under-first danceabilty number over all diagrams representing $K$, with any choice of orientation.
+Analogously, the \textbf{dance-over index}, denoted $da^o(K)$, is the minimum over-first danceability number over all diagrams representing $K$, with any choice of orientation. \end{defn}

-A priori, these two invariants seem different since, diagrammatically, orientation and choice of over versus under can change the answer.
+A priori these two invariants seem different since diagrammatically, choice of orientation and over versus under can change the answer.
 However, there is a relationship between these choices as outlined by the following retrograde trick and proposition, which will ultimately show that the induced invariants are, in fact, equal.